raganwald/raganwald.github.com/_posts/2011-09-09-softwares-receding-hairline.md

 This is as true of life as it is of software and hairlines.
 You cannot make all decisions based on short timeframes.
 Sometimes you have to do things that are _important but not urgent._ It is never urgent to read a new book, or learn an unpopular programming language, or refactor code that isn't blocking you from implementing a new feature.
 If you are programming in Java, it is never urgent to switch to Scala.
 If you are implementing Java, it is certainly never urgent to release a feature that would force your legacy users to rewrite some of their code.

-But if you make all your decisions according to their urgency, one day you wake up with a receding hairline and a million lines of Java code running on a compiler that simply can't accommodate new language features without three years of finangling.
+But if you make all your decisions according to their urgency, one day you wake up with a receding hairline and a million lines of Java code running on a compiler that simply can't accommodate new language features without three years of finagling.
 It's entirely up to you how to proceed.

 For my part, I am going to do the following: The next time I am prioritizing features with a client and tasks with my team, I am going to explicitly ask the group to name three things to do that are _important but not urgent_.
 And with any luck, we'll do some of them, and I won't wake up one day explaining that what looks like a straightforward change will take years to implement.

-[^pg]
+[^pg]: Paul Graham used the comb-over analogy in an optimistic, positive way in "[The Age of the Essay](http://paulgraham.com/essay.html)."
+Wonderful read.